I'm looking at a property in NJ and the broker is telling me it's a 2 family

 I'm assuming the city and tax records are correct.

 I asked if there is a green card (5 year state inspection) and the broker said that is only applicable to 3 family+ properties.

 If I buy the property and the state has not been inspecting the property, what is my responsibility?

 I need to do the right thing but I also know it can be opening a can of worms.

 1-4 family properties do not need green card.

 ask building inspection department they will tell if it is actually 3 family or not.

-@Steve Rivers you will have a 3 day attorney review period to inspect property, during this time you can back out of the deal without any worries if problems arise you feel you can not handle.
+@Steve R. you will have a 3 day attorney review period to inspect property, during this time you can back out of the deal without any worries if problems arise you feel you can not handle.
 You may want to check with zoning about duplex or triplex.

 Did you go in the house yet?

 Gamal did the Multiple Dwelling and Hotel Act which dictates the issuance of a green card change?
 For as long as I can remember it has always applied to residential and commercial buildings with 3 or more units.